Review: The Black Keys’ Tacoma Dome show proves arena tours don’t need to be flashy to be exciting

 Sure, it was an arena show, complete with smoke, flashing lights and a screen projecting live footage.
 But there were no pyrotechnics, lasers or artists suspended above the crowd.

-Rather, when the The Black Keys played to a packed Tacoma Dome Saturday night, it was the sheer musical prowess of the duo — guitarist/vocalist Dan Auerbach and drummer Patrick Carney — that made for an exciting concert.
+Rather, when The Black Keys played to a packed Tacoma Dome Saturday night, it was the sheer musical prowess of the duo — guitarist/vocalist Dan Auerbach and drummer Patrick Carney — that made for an exciting concert.

 Despite this being the second-to-last stop on the Ohio-born blues rock band’s “Let’s Rock” tour in support of its ninth studio album, Auerbach and Carney, along with their touring members, were full of energy during their two-hour show.